awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    CALL mysql.rds_start_replication;
    ```

-1. On the Amazon RDS DB instance, run the [SHOW SLAVE STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html) command to determine when the replica is up\-to\-date with the source replication instance\.
-The results of the `SHOW SLAVE STATUS` command include the `Seconds_Behind_Master` field\.
+1. On the Amazon RDS DB instance, run the [SHOW REPLICA STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html) command to determine when the replica is up\-to\-date with the source replication instance\.
+The results of the `SHOW REPLICA STATUS` command include the `Seconds_Behind_Master` field\.
 When the `Seconds_Behind_Master` field returns 0, then the replica is up\-to\-date with the source replication instance\.
+**Note**
+Previous versions of MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
+If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

 1. After the Amazon RDS DB instance is up\-to\-date, enable automated backups so you can restore that database if needed\.
 You can enable or modify automated backups for your Amazon RDS DB instance using the [Amazon RDS management console](https://console.aws.amazon.com/rds/)\.
 For more information, see [Working with backups](USER_WorkingWithAutomatedBackups.md)\.